Colin Gander: College/University career

+In 2019, Gander began attending Missouri State University, where he joined the men's soccer team, although he redshirted the 2019-20 Missouri Valley Conference season.

+In 2020, Gander transferred to the University of Guelph joining the men's soccer team.
+However, his inaugural season was delayed until the 2021-22 school year, as the season was cancelled due to the COVID-19 pandemic.
+He scored his first goal on October 22, against the Brock Badgers.
+In the 2021–22 season, he won the OUA title.

+In 2023, Gander began his MBA at the Toronto Metropolitan University joining the men's soccer team.

 Club career

 In 2017 and 2018, he played with Toronto FC III in League1 Ontario.

 In 2020, he trained with Toronto Skillz FC.

 In 2021, he played with Guelph United F.C.

 At the 2022 CPL-U Sports Draft, Gander was selected in the second round (eleventh overall) by the HFX Wanderers.
 In April 2022, he signed a developmental contract with the Wanderers, which allows him to maintain his university eligibility.
 He made his debut on April 16, coming on as a substitute against Atlético Ottawa.
 In mid-August, as part of his developmental contract, he departed the team to return to play for his university.

 In 2023, he returned to Guelph United FC.
 He then re-signed with the team for the 2024 season.